-$11.\ (8\ \mathrm{pts.})$ Repeat Question 10 for the hash function of Figure 20.3.
+11. (8 pts.)
+Repeat Question 10 for the hash function of Figure 20.3.

 12. (4 pts.)
-Suppose we are writing code that must run in a programming environment that supports only addition and shifting of 16-bit binary numbers.
-Provide efficient pseudocode for this environment that is equivalent to line 12 of Figure 20.2 in the textbook.
+Suppose we are writing code that must run in a programming environment that supports only addition and shifting of 16-bit binary numbers (no multiplication or other arithmetic operations).
+Provide efficient, detailed pseudocode for this environment that is equivalent to line 12 of Figure 20.2 in the textbook.

 13. (8 pts.)
-Using Figure 20.4 in the textbook as a template, depict the result of inserting the seven strings of Question 8 into a hash table of size 17, using each of the three hash functions noted in Questions 9, 10, and 11.
+Using Figure 20.5 in the textbook as a template, depict the result of inserting the strings of Question 8 into a hash table of size 17, using each of the three hash functions noted in Questions 9, 10, and 11.
 Use the linear probing method for collision resolution.
+It may be convenient to depict the tables in landscape mode on this page.

-$14. \ (8 \mathrm{\ pts.})$ Repeat Question 13 using the quadratic probing method for collision resolution.
+14. (8 pts.)
+Repeat Question 13 using the quadratic probing method for collision resolution.

-$15. \ (8 \mathrm{\ pts.})$ Repeat Question 13 using the separate chaining method for collision resolution, and a hash table of size 11.
+15. (8 pts.)
+Repeat Question 13 using the separate chaining method for collision resolution, and a hash table of size 11.